 You of course will have to weigh each one up and decide for yourself how it ethical it is.
 You might say that you aim to leave people in a better shape than when you found them.

-You use choice centered language to let them shape the right experience for themselves.
+You use choice-centered language to let them shape the right experience for themselves.

 You can generate a wealth of rich and positive realities (through your stories, use of language and general attitude) that surround you like music or a pleasant perfume.

-You can offer ambiguous solutions to allow people take responsibility for the concrete application in their own lives.
+You can offer ambiguous solutions to allow people to take responsibility for the concrete application in their own lives.

-- You DON’T force them to address things (unless of course it’s a question of a negative impact on you – as can happen in any relationship)
+- You DON’T force them to address things (unless of course, it’s a question of a negative impact on you – as can happen in any relationship)